quicwg/quicwg.github.io/index.md

-If you believe you've discovered an implementation vulnerability in a product, open source project, or service using QUIC, then you should report these directly the responsible party.
+If you believe you've discovered an implementation vulnerability in a product, open source project, or service using QUIC, then you should report these directly to the responsible party.
 The IETF does not have a formal means to reach these parties and cannot do so on your behalf.
 Implementers or operators often provide their own publicly-available disclosure documents that provide contact details and guidelines for reporters.
 The